 AsianAmericanVoters.org co-hosted a seminar on School Assignment with PPS-SF for immigrant families at Hoover Middle School

 About 70 parents and students of the school district attended the seminar on a stormy night at Hoover Middle School.
 PPS-SF made detailed explanation in Cantonese on the assignment process and encouraged families to continue with the engagement.
 PPS-SF also shared enrollment and assignment statistics and collected feedback.
 AsianAmericanVoters.org provided English translation to a dozen members who were English speakers.
 AsianAmericanVoters.org also served pizzas and hot tea.
-Many families left with more confidence after the seminar.
+Many families left with more confidence than before attending the seminar.
 What a collaborated success!

 Asians & STEM